perriera/for_interfaces/injections/interfaces/INSTALL.md

         install -d build; cd build; cmake ..; make; cd .. build/run-unittests-interfaces

- - [ ] Now start a VSC session
+ - [ ] Now in your VSC editor do: `File -> Open Folder -> ~/dev/interfaces` or ...

-		cd ~/dev/injections
+		cd ~/dev/interfaces
 		code .

  - [ ] Now Press Shift-Ctrl-B in Linux (or Shift-Command-B on OSX)

 > In the case VSC recommends adding *C/C++ Extention pack* and *CMake Tools* Extensions select **Install/Yes**

- - [ ] To the top left of the VSC editor you will see a list of large icons, the forth one down is for running/debugging.
-Select it and then press the green arrow, (it would have 'run-unittests' to the right of the green arrow)
+- [ ] Maximize your editor and place a breakpoint on `interfaces/proofs/test_interface.cpp` (at the first `ASSERT_INJECTX`)

+		std::ifstream in("changelog.md");
+		REQUIRE_INJECTX(proofs::SyntaxError, in);
+		ASSERT_INJECTX(injections::file::NotFound, proofs_md);
+		std::ifstream in2(proofs_md);
+		ASSERT_INJECTX(proofs::SyntaxError, in2);

+ - [ ] Select the forth large icon from the top left (for `RUN AND DEBUG`) and press the Green arrow.

+### Alternate Case
+#### VSC Breakpoints and the **gdb** debugging tools
+VSC merely uses the Linux gdb for it's C++ debugging purposes.
+However certain quicks somewhere between the latest gcc compilers, VSC and how gdb works are causing occasional eratic behavior.
+For example trying to `step-over` `REQUIRE_` macros will force a jump out of the function and sometimes a breakpoint set in one source location will cause gdb to stop in another location.
+Nothing on the Internet is giving much in the way of how to resolve this (yet) but we are hoping something in the future will resolve this issue.

 ### Alternate Case
 #### Using Visual Studio Code (VSC or 'code')